Mango Coconut Cake with Lime Glaze

 - 2 teaspoons vanilla extract Add to list

-- 1 cup finely diced mango Add to list
+- 1 mango, peeled, pitted and finely diced (about 1 cup) Add to list

 - Toasted coconut, for garnish Add to list